spring-media/red-sourcepoint-cmp/src/vendor-mapping/README.md

 ## API

+> The following examples refer to the esm-bundle.
+> When using the browser-bundle, all methods are properties of the global object named **RedCMP**

 ### `getVendorIdByName(name: string): string | undefined`

 Returns the vendor id by given name or undefined if not exists.